-5.1 The London Councils Grants scheme is funded and governed by the 32 London Boroughs and the Corporation of London.
-Leaders' Committee sets the overall funding strategies, policies and priorities for grants to voluntary organisations.
+5.1 The London Councils Grants Scheme is funded and governed by the 32 London Boroughs and the City of London Corporation.
+Leaders' Committee sets the overall funding strategies, policies and priorities for grants to voluntary organisations on the recommendation of the Grants Committee.
 Decisions on individual commissions, funding of applications and operation are made by the Grants Committee.

-The constituent councils have resolved to delegate the function specified in section 48(10) Local Government Act 1985 (review of needs of Greater London) to London Councils from 1 April 2000 and shall submit, via the Grants Committee, a proposal for reviewing the needs of Greater London to London Councils for approval annually.
+The constituent councils have resolved to delegate the function specified in section 48(10) Local Government Act 1985 (review of needs of Greater London) to London Councils Leaders' Committee from 1 April 2000.
+The Grants Committee shall ensure that appropriate proposals for periodically reviewing the needs of Greater London in the context of the Grants Scheme are submitted to Leaders' Committee for approval.
+This should be at least every four years, or when considering the decommissioning of a new programme of activity.